sed-pro-inria/tools-training/1-vers/git.md

 means creating a commit with two parents.

-We can now give a simple definition of a branch: a symbolic name that points to a commit wih no children.
+We can now give a simple definition of a branch: a symbolic name that points to a commit with no children.

 Two special branches are:
    - **master**, the original branch when a repository is created.
 That's a